 Trading.
 Although Shares are listed on a national securities exchange, such as NYSE Arca, Inc. (the "Exchange"), and may be traded on U.S. exchanges other than the Exchange, there can be no assurance that an active trading market for the Shares will develop or be maintained or that the Shares will trade with any volume, or at all, on any stock exchange.
+This risk may be greater for the Fund as it seeks to have indirect exposure to a single underlying stock as opposed to a more diverse portfolio like a traditional pooled investment.
 In stressed market conditions, the liquidity of Shares may begin to mirror the liquidity of the Fund's underlying portfolio holdings, which can be significantly less liquid than Shares.
-Shares trade on the Exchange at market price that may be below, at or above the Fund's NAV.
+Shares trade on the Exchange at a market price that may be below, at or above the Fund's NAV.
 Trading in Shares on the Exchange may be halted due to market conditions or for reasons that, in the view of the Exchange, make trading in Shares inadvisable.
 In addition, trading in Shares on the Exchange is subject to trading halts caused by extraordinary market volatility pursuant to the Exchange "circuit breaker" rules.
 There can be no assurance that the requirements of the Exchange necessary to maintain the listing of the Fund will continue to be met or will remain unchanged.
-In the event of an unscheduled market close for options contracts that are based on the value of an ETF, such as ARKK's securities being halted or a market wide closure, settlement prices will be determined by the procedures of the listing exchange of the options contracts.
+In the event of an unscheduled market close for options contracts that reference a single stock, such as AMD's securities being halted or a market wide closure, settlement prices will be determined by the procedures of the listing exchange of the options contracts.
 As a result, the Fund could be adversely affected and be unable to implement its investment strategies in the event of an unscheduled closing.